r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/vm.md

 set MSYSTEM=MSYSTEM & "c:\msys64\usr\bin\bash.exe" --login -i
 ```

-The SSH access is convenient for command line utilities and is enough to to
+The SSH access is convenient for command line utilities and is enough to
 install R, build R, install and build probably most R packages.
-But, it does
+It also
+allows to install the virtual machine on say a remote Linux server where one
+can only connect via SSH without graphical interface.
+But, the SSH
-not work for applications need graphical interface nor applications that use
+interface does not work for applications need graphical interface nor
-the console in some special way.
+applications that use the console in some special way.

 For a full graphical interface, one may log in using RDP via